imi415/lpchecksum/README.md

 These MCUs utilizes a reserved word in IVT, located at `0x1C` for Cortex-M, contains a checksum for the first 7 words of the IVT.

-This is done by adding the first 8 words together, if the result is 0, the bootloader will jumps to the user application, otherwise ISP mode will be activated.
+The verification is done by adding the first 8 words together, if the result is 0, the bootloader will jumps to the user application, otherwise ISP mode will be activated.

 ## Dependencies